Artist

 See the world from a different perspective.

 We are what we see: art helps us to see things in different ways.
 Communicating through colour, shape and form can awaken the imagination and open the doors of perception.
-If you love seeing the world from different perspectives, then our Visual Arts courses could be the place for you.
+If you love seeing the world from different perspectives, then our visual art classes and training could be the inspirational place for you.

 Visual Arts courses

-From beginner level to advanced, our courses help you learn and practice your skills, and to express your views of the world.
-Our Visual Arts courses are fun, informative and—best of all—they are hands-on.
-Learn to create art using different media and techniques, including:
+From beginner to advanced, our courses help you learn and practice your skills so you can express your views of the world.
+Our Visual Arts classes are fun, informative and—best of all—they are hands-on.
+Learn to create art using different mediums and techniques, including:

 Some art courses have extra fees for materials: please see the individual course pages for more information.